 Starcher (2001) showed that the ninhydrin test was several times more sensitive than the Bradford assay by comparing different proteins including haemoglobin, myoglobin, lysozyme, tyrosine, albumin and gelatine.
 The individual amino acids of a protein can be liberated by hydrolysing the peptide bonds with an acid or heat.
 The reaction formed between a primary amino group and the ninhydrin reagent forms the coloured product called Ruhemann's purple (Prochazkova et al., 1999).
 The reaction is well known and has been studied for years and is extensively used for amino acid analysis.
 In this work, the ninhydrin reagent was added to the cell-free supernatant of cells treated with 1% oleuropein.
-Amino acid contents were compared with a standard curve prepared with aspartic acid.
+Amino acid contents were compared with a standard curve prepared with aspartic acid (Appendix).

 As shown in Figures 5.3 and 5.4, the amino acid content of cell-free supernatant of the untreated MRSA-ME30, MRSA-ME80, MSSA 29213 and MSSA-ME5S were 175.8, 164.1, 197.3 and 263.8 μg mL-1, respectively.
-Oleuropein-treated (1%) cell-free supernatants had an average amino acid content of 154.7 (MRSA-ME30), 132.8 (MRSA-ME80), 143.9 (MSSA 29213) and 163.0 (MSSA-ME5S) μg mL-1 after 4 h, respectively.
+Oleuropein-treated (1%) cell-free supernatants had an average amino acid content of 154.7 (MRSA-ME30), 132.8 (MRSA-ME80), 143.9 (MSSA 29213) and 163.0 (MSSA-ME5S) μg mL-1 after 4 hours, respectively.
 In summary, a reduction of 12 to 38% of amino acid leakage in all treated S. aureus occurred (12% MRSA-ME30; 19% MRSA-ME30; 27% MSSA 29213; 38% MSSA-ME5S).
 For comparison, the amino acid contents of cell-free supernatant of E. coli ATCC 29212 and P. aeruginosa were also determined.
-The amino acid values for E. coli were 82 and 100 μg mL-1 for treated cells.
-The controls of E. coli and P. aeruginosa showed amino acid contents of 82 and 114 μg mL-1 (Figure 5.4).
+The values for E. coli were 82 and 100 μg mL-1 for treated cells.
+The controls of these strains were 82 and 114 μg mL-1 (Figure 5.4).

-Figure 5.3: Amino acid contents of cell-free supernatant of MRSA and MSSA cells treated with 1% oleuropein at 37°C for 4 h using the ninhydrin test Standard error bars are based on standard deviation values and represent the means of two experiments (error bars = ±SD; n = 2)
+Figure 5.3: Amino acid contents of cell-free supernatant of MRSA and MSSA cells treated with 1% oleuropein at 37°C for 4 h using the ninhydrin test

+Results represent the mean of two experiments